gulshansainis/iteachfrontend/articles/html/html-elements.md

 category: "html"
 ---

 HTML web pages are made up of various elements.
-Each element has its own purpose, it might contain a image, some text content, a heading, a hyperlink or some other information to be used by browser. **Let's understand this by an example**
+Each element has its own purpose, it might contain an image, some text content, a heading, a hyperlink or some other information to be used by the browser. **Let's understand this by an example**

 ```markup
 <!DOCTYPE html>